LearnersGuild/guide/Strategies/Individual.md

 Learning is work.
 "Natural" talent is mostly baloney; don't use it as an excuse or a crutch.
 With the right effort and environment, everyone learns.

+> Mindset change is not about picking up a few pointers here and there.
+It’s about seeing things in a new way.
+When people—couples, coaches and athletes, managers and workers, parents and children, teachers and students—change to a growth mindset, they change from a judge-and-be-judged framework to a learn-and-help-learn framework.
+Their commitment is to growth, and growth takes plenty of time, effort, and mutual support.
+>
+> <cite>Carol S. Dweck, "Mindset: The New Psychology of Success"</cite>

 ## Practice Deliberately

 Find your zone of proximal development (ZPD).
 Set goals that scare you and commit to them.
 Figure out what you need to improve on and focus your energy there.
 Embrace your shortcomings, and then address them.
 Always move outside your comfort zone.